I’m a New York City-based writer known for my work as an art critic and reporter.

-In my recent work as a critic, I reviewed exhibitions for the Village Voice and Art in America and contributed artist profiles and features to the Wall Street Journal.
+In my work as a critic, I've reviewed exhibitions for the Village Voice and Art in America and contributed artist profiles and features to the Wall Street Journal, ARTDESK and more.
 From 2000-2011 I penned the Washington Post's galleries column and generally made that city's arts community miserable (despite vigorous protests from the "Dump Dawson Committee").
 From 2011 to 2013 I was Director of Identity for the Hirshhorn Museum in Washington, D.C., working on the Diller Scofidio + Renfro Seasonal Inflatable Structure.
 In my earliest years as a writer I was an art critic for the Washington City Paper and held a staff job at Architecture magazine.
 During the course of my career I've interviewed artists ranging from Yoko Ono to Mark di Suvero to Joan Jonas and reviewed more exhibitions than I can remember.

 I received my B.A. in art and architectural history from Barnard College and my M.A. in art history from George Washington University.
 I taught high school Advanced Placement art history at Bishop O’Connell High School for a few years and then became a visiting professor for UCLA at the University of California Washington Center from 2010-2014, where I taught courses about the intersection of art history, politics and urbanism.
 I love teaching and can’t wait to do it again once the book’s done.